 - Psychiatric and medication management services for program participants

 Supported education advocates for and provides counseling and support services to Westchester college students who have mental illness.
-Supported education helps ensure that the students can remain in college and achieve success throughout the course of their academic career.
-Learn more about supported education here.
+Learn more under our Rehabilitative Services.

 In the case of an emergency please call 911 or report to the nearest emergency room.